StarSheriff2/Technical-Documentatio-FCC-Project/README.md

 This is a technical documentation page focused on how to use the github workflow for feature branches.
 It's supposed to be short and more general in scope than a real Technical Documentatio Page.
 The purpose of the project is to implement successfully **HTML and CSS** techniques taught in the **responsive web design certification**.

+Most of the information was extracted in its entirety from [atlassian.com](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+All credits go to the original author of this document.

 ## Built With

 - HTML, CSS